Sevval42/vulkan-compute-boilerplate/README.md

     - The `createPipeline()` method will get the shader .spv filenames as a vector and the dispatch sizes for each shader.

 The `runApplication()` method does one iteration through the compute shaders in the order they were added to the `VulkanPipeline`, using one `VkCommandBuffer`.
 Therefore, this method is called in a for-loop inside the main() method of the program.

-(Currently cmake compiles the shaders on UNIX only.)

 More detail about the implementation can be found in the example code of the main.cpp file.
 It uses three shaders, one storagebuffer, uniformbuffer and imagebuffer, and prints the storagebuffer into the console after each iteration.
 One image is loaded ("images/image.png") and inverted.
 The output can be found in the bin directory.